 Note: All of our Google Sheets features support a single spreadsheet with one tab only.
 Additionally, we recommend deleting all blank rows/columns from your Google Sheet to prevent those blank cells from being imported.

 We think you'll be thrilled with the other new "custom data" features that we have planned for 2018 and 2019!
-If you have any specific suggestions for features that you'd like to see, don't hesitate to submit your ideas using our feature suggestions portal.

 Have questions or need help using the new widgets?
 Feel free to reach out to our friendly support staff via your AgencyAnalytics account.